orgua/universal-android-debloater-UI/README.md

 - should support all versions of Android
   - but only android 10 is tested right now
 - check packages on device against packages known to debloater-tool
+	- a fresh samsung S10e has ~120 packages that can be disabled without loosing comfort
 - filter for package-type, keywords, enable-status and remove-recommendation
 - packages can be enabled, disabled, installed and uninstalled
 - manually save current package data as csv locally